decretist/Dissertation/Chapter1/chapter1.md

 [^33]: Especially in *de Penitentia*.

-[^34]: "There are two difficulties when this authorship comes to be
+[^34]: "There are two difficulties when this authorship comes to
-    determined.
+    be determined.
 One is that the *Concordia* is a book in three distinctive parts, with several distinctive sections within the parts, and these parts have undergone editing as to chapter heading, chapter insertions, and chapter order.
 Whatever the later formal ascription, is Gratian responsible for all these parts?
 The other difficulty is the range of roles the one 'responsible' person might have had -- compiler, commentator, rubricator, reviser.
 Was Gratian one or all?
-The difficulties relate to one another, because evidence that Gratian was, say, the commentator of Part II does not establish what role he had in Part I." John T. Noonan, "Gratian Slept Here:
+The difficulties relate to one another, because evidence that Gratian was, say, the commentator of Part II does not establish what role he had in Part I." [@noonan_gratian_1979, 162-163].
-    The Changing Identity of the Father of the Systematic Study of Canon Law," *Traditio* 35 (January 1, 1979): 162-163.

 [^35]: D.3, c.1-2. *Decretum Gratiani*, First Recension, edition in
     progress.
 Anders Winroth, 3/21/2017, p.5, l.13-18.